A Quick Guide to The Best VR Headsets Out There for iPhones (2017)

 A Breakdown of the most Popular VR Products

 Fun, lightweight and comfortable.
-The Merge currently runs around $60 on Amazon.
 It has two Cardboard Version 2 compatible buttons, and overall provides a good value for the price.
 The large variety of colors are unnecessary technically, but provide a bit of fun.

 With its white coloring and sleek design, the VROne definitely seems to appeal to the Apple consumer.
-It has the unique feature of allowing its users to wear glasses while operating the device–a big problem that other portable headset companies haven’t fully addressed.
-It However, it is less comfortable than its counterparts while also having a higher price — $120.
+It has the unique feature of allowing its users to wear glasses while operating the device – a big problem that other portable headset companies haven’t fully addressed.
+It However, it is less comfortable than its counterparts while also having a higher price.
 What’s more, iPhone 7 users have reported some fit issues with the sliding smartphone tray.

 The original VR headset for mobile.
-Literally made of cardboard and hovering around $15.
-(There are also instructions that circulate online where you can build your own using hardware-store materials).
+Literally made of cardboard and very affordable (There are also instructions that circulate online where you can build your own using hardware-store materials).
 It does the job, but it might be worth upgrading.
-Of course, the magic of cardboard is that if you lose or damage your headset, you’re only out $15.
-Versus an Oculus or Vive where you will really feel that sting!
+Of course, the magic of cardboard is that if you lose or damage your headset, you can make a new one easily versus an Oculus or Vive where you will really feel that price sting!

 Apart from Google Cardboard, Homido is the most popular iOS accessible headset on the market right now.
-It is sturdily built and is priced at $80.
-It has adjustable focal lengths, but only provides a 100 degree experience and has no controller.
-What’s more, its lenses cause a bit of a fishbowl effect when viewing videos — not a dealbreaker but not ideal either.
+It is sturdily built, has adjustable focal lengths, but only provides a 100 degree experience and has no controller.
+What’s more, its lenses cause a bit of a fishbowl effect when viewing videos – not a dealbreaker but not ideal either.
 Yet, apart from Occipital Bridge, it is our pick for best iOS compatible headset currently on the market.

 Undoubtedly the most innovative kid on the block, and the one with the most potential for shifting the VR medium forward.
 The Bridge bills itself as a “mixed reality and positional tracking VR headset for iPhone” and is compatible with iPhone 6, 6s, and 7.
 The Occipital Bridge features external facing cameras and high-end lenses, providing a truly immersive experience using your iPhone.
-The cost of $399 is steep, but includes the headset, a structure sensor, and a remote.
+This product includes the headset, a structure sensor, and a remote.
 This is only in developer mode right now and they sell out quickly, so if you want one be sure to pre-order ASAP.
 Like any new tech, there will surely be bugs with the device, and so it might take a year or two for this to feel as seamless as the Gear or Daydream.

-Different, very fun and priced at $20, VR Cups are the most portable VR-viewing solution out there.
+Different, very fun and quite affordable, VR Cups are the most portable VR-viewing solution out there.
 Basically two cups, you don’t have to support the weight of a headset or worry about adjusting any straps.
 The experience is less sharp than an enclosed headset, but this clever gizmo does a great job considering its simplicity.

 Dodocase is a great option if you need to buy a large number of headsets, especially if you want them branded with your company’s logo.
 Their website has a large variety of options available, and these make impressive giveaways at events.
-One headset, made of plastic without branding, will run around $40.
+One headset, made of plastic without branding, should be quite affordable.

-Priced just under $30, the Tepoinn sets itself apart from the pack with dual-lens adjustment and a snug fitting head strap.
-It is more delicate than the Homido or Freefly but the price is worth it.
+The Tepoinn sets itself apart from the pack with dual-lens adjustment and a snug fitting head strap.
+It is more delicate than the Homido or Freefly, but the price is worth it.
 In terms of aesthetics, if you want something cheap that looks good, the Tepoinn is the way to go.

 The Future of Apple VR